GRATEFUL FOR OUR COMMUNITY

 StayFitAnywhere wouldn’t exist without our appreciated and valued #SFACrew members.
 Every one of them are dedicated, motivated and continue to excel every day and we are grateful to call them our friends.
 Here are stories about their struggles, perseverance and personal achievements.
 We are proud to be a part of our friends’ success!

 Awhile ago, I skimmed a book called ‘Younger Next Year’.
 It convinced me that, as a 44-year-old, I’d better figure out a regular exercise routine that would prevent my body from suffering the rapid drop-off in health that most people experience as they enter their middle-age years.
 Plus I had minor aches and pains in my neck and back.

 Fortunately, I made the changes necessary.
-Now I’m consistently experiencing greater core strength, which makes both myself and my chiropractor very happy.
+Now I’m consistently experiencing less joint pains, greater core strength, which makes both myself and my chiropractor very happy.
 Undoubtedly the most significant benefit I continue to experience is the near absence of the neck and back strain I previously lived with due to working on a computer all day.
 Now I’m sitting straighter for longer, but also getting up every hour for a quick stretch, which keeps me loose.

 Like I said, I’m not the gym type.
 But with my StayFitAnywhere online workouts, my living room is now my gym multiple times a week.
 Convenient, quiet and welcoming.

 When I first started training with StayFitAnywhere I was avoiding certain physical activities and exercises due to a painful knee injury.
-But with great dedication, focus and customized movements and keeping my weekly training sessions I quickly began to take improve on all my movements.
+But with great dedication, focus and customized movements and keeping consistent with my weekly online training sessions I quickly began to improve on all my movements.
 Soon I was amazed at how quickly I could return to taking part in any physical activities I enjoyed, especially golfing (ladies long drive champ 2 years running!).

 My training program continues to grow and more challenges are thrown at me as I progress.
 I recently learned the Turkish Getup and pressed 2 12kg kettlebells over head for 3 reps.
 I am so proud of my accomplishments and am already preparing to reach new levels of health and fitness, thanks StayFitAnywhere! ~Jen